Patrick J. Conroy: Early life

-Conroy was born October 31, 1950 in Everett, Washington.
+Conroy was born October 31, 1950, in Everett, Washington.
 When his parents divorced in 1958, he moved with his mother to Arlington, Virginia, living there until midway through his sophomore year in high school.
 Halfway through his sophomore year he moved back to Washington to live with his father.
 He transferred to Snohomish High School and graduated in 1968.
-Conroy's mother, Ruth, has lived in Naples, Florida since 1984.
-His mother passed away on July 30, 2021, 3 days before her 99th birthday.
+Conroy's mother, Ruth, has lived in Naples, Florida, since 1984.
+His mother died on July 30, 2021, 3 days before her 99th birthday.
 In her instructions, she requested that Conroy "do his job".
 He led the Rite of Committal at her graveside on August 10, 2021.

-He received a bachelor's degree from Claremont Men's College in Claremont, California in 1972.
+He received a bachelor's degree from Claremont Men's College in Claremont, California, in 1972.

 In 1977, he received a master's degree in philosophy from Gonzaga University in Spokane, Washington; in 1979, a J.D. degree from St. Louis University; in 1983, a Masters of Divinity (M.Div.) from the Jesuit School of Theology of Santa Clara University, in Berkeley, California; and in 1984, a Masters of Sacred Theology (S.T.M.) from Regis College, University of Toronto.